Touch Detective 2 ½: Reception

 The DS version received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 29 out of 40.

 Legacy

 After this game, a lot of Funghi based spin-off games were released for iOS and Android, and a spin-off puzzle game titled Osawari Tantei Nameko Daihanshoku was released for Nintendo 3DS in 2013.

-A sequel to Touch Detective 2 ½ was announced in May 2013.
-Touch Detective Rising 3: Does Funghi Dream Of Bananas? was released in Japan in May 2014 for Nintendo 3DS.
+A sequel to Touch Detective 2 ½, Touch Detective Rising 3: Does Funghi Dream Of Bananas?, was released in Japan in May 2014 for Nintendo 3DS.